-Cari Rincker is licensed to practice in Illinois, New York, New Jersey, Connecticut, and Washington D.C.
+Cari Rincker is licensed to practice in Illinois, New York, New Jersey, Connecticut, Texas and Washington D.C.
 She is a general practitioner with concentrations in food, farm and family law.
 She is also mediator, prolific writer, and articulate speaker.

 Cari is a nationally recognized food, farm and family attorney.
 She is currently an adjunct professor at Vermont Law School teaching an online agriculture and environmental law course and is a past adjunct professor at New York University, Department of Nutrition and Food Studies teaching an undergraduate food law course.
 Before starting Rincker Law, PLLC, Cari was an associate at Budd-Falen Law Offices, LLC in Cheyenne, Wyoming where her broad practice areas ranged from agriculture, environmental and natural resource issues to federal lands, wind energy development, crop insurance, property law, commercial law, and probate with clients located all over the west.